smurp/gozulu/README.md

 ### Interactive Features

 - **Draggable Sun**: Click and drag the sun to adjust the displayed time.
 The sun will snap to 15-minute intervals.
 - **Draggable Local Time**: Click and drag the local time display to adjust your timezone.
 The display snaps to whole hour increments, updates in real-time, and updates the URL with the new timezone.
-You can also click on the hour markers around the clock to directly select a timezone.
+- **Interactive Hour Markers**: Click on any hour marker around the clock to display the place name and timezone information for that location.
+Click again to hide the information.
 - **Spring-Back Animation**: When you release the sun, it will animate back to the current real time with a spring-like motion.
 - **Time Adjustment**: All times update as you drag the sun, allowing you to see what time it would be anywhere in the world at different times of day.